magento/knowledge-base/src/faq/general/support-tools-overview.md

 labels: Magento,Adobe Commerce,support tools,site-wide analysis tool,observation for Adobe Commerce,QPT,managed alerts
 ---

-Adobe Commerce offers variety of support tools that helps and empowers you to improve the e-commerce store experience.
+Adobe Commerce offers variety of support tools that help and empower you to improve the e-commerce store experience.
 It provides personalized best practices, diagnostic and monitoring tools, and most relevant information about your site.
-This article gives an overview of each of the available tools:
+This article gives an overview for each of the available tools:

 * [Observation for Adobe Commerce](#observation-for-adobe-commerce)
 * [Managed Alerts For Adobe Commerce](#managed-alerts-for-adobe-commerce)